knaidoo29/magpie/docs/source/api/coords/rotate_rotate3d_rodrigues.rst

       x, y, z : float or array
           Cartesian coordinates.
       k : array
-          k is a unit vector k around which points will be rotated by an angle dphi.
+          k is a unit vector around which points will be rotated by an angle dphi.
       dphi : float
           Rodrigues rotation angle around the unit vector k.